Resources for... William & Mary

 Research

 Iyanaga has, moreover, published award winning articles and essays in English and Portuguese, dealing not only with music and religious practices in Brazil but also with historical and ethnographic methodologies, and intellectual history in ethnomusicology, anthropology, and history.
-Iyanaga also specializes in the translation of academic texts from Portuguese to English (also English to Portuguese).
-His translations appear in a number of journals as well as in several edited volumes.
-He currently has a number of large-scale translation projects of important Brazilian authors/scholars.
+He also specializes in the translation of academic texts from Portuguese to English.
+In addition to book-length translations (such as A Respectable Spell: Transformations of Samba in Rio de Janeiro, University of Illinois Press, 2021), Iyanaga's translations appear in a number of journals as well as in several edited volumes.

 Selected Publications